NormalNvim/NormalNvim/README.md

 * **What scenarios are not covered by this distro?**
   * **Kubernetes**: We do not provide a kubernetes plugin.
 There is not much neovim can do for you if you work with Kubernetes apart from the features provided by Mason (LSP, Hightighing, autocompletion..).
   * **e2e testing**: We do not provide a e2e plugin.
 But we do provide the :TestNodejsE2e command you can customize on [/lua/base/3-autocmds.lua](https://github.com/Zeioth/NormalNvim/blob/main/lua/base/3-autocmds.lua) along with all the other testing commands.
-You can also rename the command to anything you want in case you don't use nodejs.
+You can also rename the commands to anything you want in case you don't use nodejs.
   * **Compiling and running tasks**: This is planned for the future.
 In the meantime we recommend [overseer.nvim](https://github.com/stevearc/overseer.nvim).

 ## Credits